P.S. 73, South Bronx

 Principal: Jean Mirvil

-Student Population: 898
+Student population: 898

 School Story

 Since then we have been able to provide P.S.
-73 with an array of quality educational programs that support their vision: “to nurture young people through an education of character values and instruction in the sciences, arts and civics, fostering cultured minds in this interconnected world.”
+73 with an array of quality educational programs that support their vision to "nurture young people through an education of character values and instruction in the sciences, arts and civics, fostering cultured minds in this interconnected world."

 CFK Programs

-Arts
+Fine Arts

 Literacy